parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

-**Exercise**: Write a pseudocode indexed loop to print the numbers from 5 to 10, inclusively.

 Indexed loops are more general than the for-each loops.
 For example, this loop:

 *for each quantity in Quantity list*:<br>